duftler/click-to-deploy/k8s/spinnaker/README.md

 ## About Spinnaker for Google Cloud Platform

-This solution installs a single instance of Spinnaker into a GKE cluster in a production-ready configuration.
+This solution installs a single instance of Spinnaker onto a GKE cluster in a production-ready configuration.
 The installation follows recommended practices for running Spinnaker on Google Cloud Platform, and is integrated with related Google Cloud services, such as [Cloud Build](https://cloud.google.com/cloud-build/).